 If your catalytic converter were to be stolen, it would be an expensive problem to solve.
 What can you do to stop this from happening and avoid the hefty repair fees?

-These devices are being targeted for the precious metals that are used to make them.
-The price of these metals has been souring since 2019, making them an ideal target for thieves.
+Catalytic converters are targeted for the precious metals that are used to make them.
+The price of these metals has been soaring since 2019, making them an ideal target for thieves.

-Depending on the metal used in the converter, thieves could sell it on for over £200.
+Depending on the metal used in the converter, thieves could sell a stolen catalytic converter on for over £200.
 Since they are not difficult to steal, it’s easy to see why they are being targeted.
 However, to replace a stolen converter could cost as much as £1,000.

-How to prevent your vehicle from being targeted
+How to prevent your catalytic converter from being stolen

 Firstly, consider whether you could be parking in a safer place.
 For many, roadside parking is the only option.
 In this event, it is advisable to park in a well-lit area that thieves would avoid out of fear of being seen.

 If possible, avoid mounting the curb when you park.
 The raised angle actually makes your vehicle an ideal target for catalytic converter theft.
 Thieves will have easier access to the underside of your vehicle.